 - The High Court decision in the Adams v Options case makes it clear that the scope of the duties on the SIPP operator must be based on the contractual agreement between the parties. - L&C provides an execution only service.
 It does not give advice.
-It does not have regulatory permission to give advice. - The investigator referred to publications from the regulator that post-date Mr V's investment and so are not relevant. - Most of the documents referred to by the Financial Ombudsman Service are not formal guidance in any event. - Nothing in the rules required L&C to reject an investment on the basis it was high risk. - It was not clear from Mr V's SIPP application that he intended to invest in the shares so there was no reason not to accept his application to open a SIPP and transfer his existing pensions into it. - L&C did not cause Mr V's loss.
-This was caused by the IFA as shown by the point that the FSCS has made a payment to Mr V.
+It does not have regulatory permission to give advice. - The investigator referred to publications from the regulator that post-date Mr C's investment and so are not relevant. - Most of the documents referred to by the Financial Ombudsman Service are not formal guidance in any event. - Nothing in the rules required L&C to reject an investment on the basis it was high risk.

+• L&C did not cause Mr C's loss.